strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/migration-guide-3.0.x-to-3.1.x.md

+---
+title: Migrate from 3.0.x to 3.1.x - Strapi Developer Documentation
+description: Learn how you can migrate your Strapi application from 3.0.x to 3.1.x.
+---

 # Migration guide from 3.0.x to 3.1.x

 **Make sure your server is not running until the end of the migration**